tephyxp/bookworms/README.md

 Project updates, completed between June and August 2024, include:

-- A new app name, logo, layout, and colour scheme
+- New app name, logo, layout, and colour scheme
-- Switching from Bootstrap to Tailwind CSS
+- Tailwind CSS for styling instead of Bootstrap
 - Responsive main page and book details page
-- A comprehensive updated README in English
+- Comprehensive README in English
-- A more extensive range of unit tests
+- More extensive range of unit tests
 - Full translation to English of the code and web content
-- A curated collection of original book reviews
+- Curated collection of original book reviews

 ### Authors